understanding-the-connected-home/book/connected_literacy.md

 Today as connectivity enters everyday objects and our physical environment in new ways, we'll examine how web literacy can offer a framework for understanding the skills and competencies needed to be empowered in the connected home and generally with IoT.

+Some of these will have a direct counterpart for the home, some might not apply at all, others yet are likely to at least lead to better questions.
+Let's go through them one at a time.

 ### Reading the connected home

-The reading strand of web literacy is about **navigation, web mechanics, search, credibility and security.**
+The reading strand of web literacy is about navigation, web mechanics, search, credibility and security.

-Here we look at those elements in more detail to see if they yield interesting questions or areas of research:
+Here we look at those elements in more detail to see if they yield interesting questions or areas of research for the home:

 * In a connected environment, it will be important to recognize common visual cues in digital services and connected objects.
 Maybe there will standardized symbols or indicators on the objects in your home that explain what's happening to your data, what's expected of you, and how to turn the objects on and off.
 * A user will want to read, evaluate and manipulate the data in their home.
 This entails an understanding of the role algorithms play in creating and managing content, and even creating and modifying those algorithms to suit local needs.